 Skip to main content

-Active Defense is an Enigm App security capability designed to help users evaluate mobile malware, spyware, and suspicious device activity risk.
-It is not a messaging feature, not an administrative bypass, and not a guarantee that a device is free from compromise.
-Active Defense exists to provide privacy-preserving security visibility that supports user decisions, device trust evaluation, and defensive response workflows where policy permits.
+Active Defense is an Enigm App security capability designed to help users evaluate mobile spyware, malware, and suspicious network-behavior risk without inspecting protected communications.
+It is not a messaging feature, not an administrative bypass, and not an assurance that a device is free from compromise.
+Active Defense exists to provide privacy-preserving security visibility that supports user decisions, Device Trust evaluation, and defensive response workflows where policy permits.

 Overview